ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 Some elements that should be around a IT strategic planning:

-- **To follow close the strategic business plans for the organization**
+1. **To follow close the strategic business plans for the organization
-- **To bring the IT area to correct adapt itself to the internal and external environment of the company**
+2. **To bring the IT area to correct adapt itself to the internal and external environment of the company
-- **To correct allocate resources of infrastructure, budget, and professionals**.
+3. **To correct allocate resources of infrastructure, budget, and professionals
-- **To better understand its clients**
+4. **To better understand its clients
-- **To set directives and short, medium and long goals**
+5. **To set directives and short, medium and long goals
-- **To find overhead in the operation**
+6. **To find overhead in the operation
-- **To have a understand about the real position of the competition**
+7. **To have a understand about the real position of the competition

 #### Advantages from IT Strategic Planning

-- **To help the organization reach its strategic plans**
+1. o help the organization reach its strategic plans
-- **Improving the positioning of the IT area in the company operation and the optimization in the use of technological resources**
+2. Improving the positioning of the IT area in the company operation and the optimization in the use of technological resources
-- **Reduction of costs and risks**
+3. Reduction of costs and risks
-- **To improve workflow**
+4. To improve workflow
-- **Brings transparency to the IT operation and help to define and monitor the priorities**
+5. Brings transparency to the IT operation and help to define and monitor the priorities
-- **To improve communication with the other departments of the organization**
+6. To improve communication with the other departments of the organization
-- **Create means to measure and to analyse all the operation**
+7. *Create means to measure and to analyse all the operation

 #### Key Elements from the IT Strategic Planning